How a free qualification could help you get ahead in work

 Taking a free Level 3 qualification (equivalent to A levels or an advanced technical certificate or diploma) could open doors to a better job, which might mean a higher salary, or more flexible working patterns to support your family.

-But how do you know if it’s right for you?
 Hear from adults whose level 3 qualification has put them on the path to a more fulfilling working life.

 Will taking a qualification help me get a new job?